ChristianJohnsten/pyside6-material/README.md

-# pyqt4-material
+# pyside6-material
-Material design for PyQt4
+Material design for PySide6 (forked from asztalosdani/pyqt4-material and updated to PySide6)